-Commercial scintillating detectors are very expensive - hundreds, often thousands of dollars for a good NaI(Tl) detector.
-They are not always affordable for amateurs, even on the secondhand market but for many applications they are the only solution.
+Commercial scintillating detectors are usuallu very expensive - hundreds, often thousands of dollars for a good size NaI(Tl) detector.
+Such detectors are not always affordable for amateurs, even on the secondhand market but for many applications they are the optimal, and sometimes the only solution.

 There is a hidden, and often overlooked and underestimated gem though, made by a leading in the scintillator business Dutch company - the Scionix-Holland 38B57.
-This detector is nearly impossible to beat when it comes to price and it is pretty much "the best bang for the buck", delivering an incredible performance for its very low price on the used parts market.
-The detector was manufactured as an OEM part about 10-15 years ago and not available for purchase as new but there are plenty salvaged units, offered by various Internet sellers.
+This detector is nearly impossible to beat when it comes to value and it is pretty much "the best bang for the buck", delivering an incredible performance for its very low cost on the used parts market.
+The detector was manufactured as an OEM part about 10-15 years ago and not available for purchase as "new" but there are plenty of salvaged units out there, offered by various Internet sellers.

 The 38B57 is a "classic" NaI(Tl) detector - the crystal is 38mm by 57mm (1.5" x 2.25"), surrounded by reflective powder, coupled with a 38mm Hamamatsu R980 10-stage head-on PMT and mounted in an Aluminum + Stainless Steel tube enclosure.

-38B57 is employing an integrated design - the NaI(Tl) crystal is not encapsulated in its own aluminum can, but it is directly interfaced (glued) to the PMT's Head-On photocathode window and then both, PMT's front part and crystal are sealed together in an air-tight aluminum can.
-Then the assembly is wrapped with the Mu-metal magnetic shielding and together with the VD PCB is housed in a stainless-steel tube with an aluminum end-cap.
+38B57 is employing an integrated design - the NaI(Tl) crystal is not encapsulated in its own aluminum canister, but it is directly interfaced (glued) to the PMT's Head-On photocathode window and then both, PMT's front part and the scintillating crystal are sealed together in an air-tight aluminum can.
+The assembly is wrapped with the Mu-metal magnetic / electrostatic shielding and together with the VD PCB is housed in a stainless-steel tube with an aluminum end-cap.

 The integrated design keeps the cost down, but it means that this detector is not really serviceable beyond its voltage divider circuit / PCB - crystal and PMT cannot be decoupled from each-other and replaced without the complete destruction of the detector - this is one of the down sides of such design.